-The deadline for applications is 14th September 2018
+The deadline for applications is September 13, 2019

 The pitch should not exceed 5 minutes and will be followed by a Q&A session with the panel.

-Entrepreneurs can choose to bring with them someone to support them in their pitch providing this person has direct involvement in the concept/invention.
+Finalists can choose to bring with them someone to support them in their pitch providing this person has direct involvement in the concept/invention.

 If you have any more questions, please contact us on +44 (0) 1772 799419